 Expect questions like

-1. What technical experience do you have in fintech industries?
+- What technical experience do you have in the fintech industry?

 2. What is your favorite app and why?